 The consequences of an administrative hearing suspension depend on your record in West Plains, MO and beyond:

-- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the West Plains, MO area after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the West Plains, MO area after 30 days.

-- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior West Plains, MO DWI/DUI was within the last 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in West Plains, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in West Plains and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in West Plains, MO today to discuss your case and protect your driving future.